betobeto/alzamon-site-versioned/_portfolio/27-illustration-danielsroom.md

 fullsizeimage: /assets/images/portfolio/danielsRoom.jpg
 work_details:
     - Digital Artwork, 2021
     - Based on <a href="/sketchbook/">a previous sketch</a> done some years ago.
-I wanted to explore further the universe my characters should live in and develop.
+I want to explore further the universe my characters should live in and develop their lives.
 Of course, any 9-year old deserves a messy room.
 ---